OpenLMIS/open-lmis/README.md

 ------------------
 1. Get the source code using `git clone https://github.com/openlmis/open-lmis.git`.
 2. For now, all work should be pushed to the 2.0 branch, not master.
 After cloning, you can do `git checkout 2.0` to get into the 2.0 branch.
-3. Also resolve dependencies on submodule using
+3. Set up dependencies on submodules using

     ```bash
     > git submodule init